My Top-10 Evil Guys in Gaming

-This one was a true pain in the ass.
+This one was a real pain in the ass.
 I always loved the earlier installations of the Resident Evil series and had bought all the games up until 5 (then things went south).
 First 3 were epic games for me.
 Especially 3 as it was a constant struggle and a race against time because this freak show zombie muscle wouldn’t leave you alone.
 I can never forget the first time I heard its voice.
-“STAAARRRS”.
+“STAAARRRS."

 ARCTURUS MENGSK (Starcraft series)

 I have never forgiven him for what he did to Kerrigan, leaving her to the Zerg.
 And Blizzard took their sweet time to give us the chance to avenge Kerrigan’s fate.
 If there was the chance, I would have fought the sob together with James Raynor.

 I always hated this dude.
 His “I have created the mountains” attitude toward JC Denton and what he represents as a part of the government conspiracy was more than enough to hate him.
 I admit I enjoyed it when I burst my plasma rifle’s cartridge on the bastard.